What is an accident book and do I need one?

 An accident book isn’t just another Health and Safety regulation

 Health and safety can often be a huge bugbear for business owners.
 So many measures and procedures, it’s enough to cause a headache, but an accident book can actually come in handy.
 When one is used, it can benefit both the employee and the employer.
+For starters, it shows the employer cares for their employees.

 How can accident books be used by employees?